4GeeksAcademy/master-javascript-programming-exercises/exercises/033-isPersonOldEnoughToDrinkAndDrive/README.md

 ## 📝 Instructions:

 1. Write a function called `isPersonOldEnoughToDrinkAndDrive`.
-Given a `person` object, that contains an `age` property, `isPersonOldEnoughToDrinkAndDrive` returns whether the given person is old enough to legally drink and drive in the United States.
+Given a `person` object, that contains an `age` property, `isPersonOldEnoughToDrinkAndDrive` returns `true` if the given person is old enough to legally drink and drive in the United States.
+Otherwise it returns `false`.

 ## Example: